What is Patta or Pattayam?

 ‘Patta’ was originally used in Travancore and Cochin also to denote Government-recognition of ‘holding’ lands, other than that with ‘ownership’ or ‘janmam’ rights; and subsequently it had been used for both lease, grant/licence and Janmam lands.

 In the 1910 Indenture executed by an English citizen, Henry Mansfield Knight, in favour of Malayalam Rubber and Produce Co.
-Ltd. it is seen stated that the vendor (HM Knight) obtained land (Gudempara Estate) under ‘Pattas’ of 1907 and 1909 from the Travancore government subject to ‘terms conditions and covenants’ and also subject to assessment, for a period of 20/30 years.
+Ltd. it is seen stated that the vendor (HM Knight) obtained land (Gudempara Estate) under ‘Pattas’ of 1907 and 1909 from the Travancore government subject to ‘terms conditions and covenants’ and also subject to ‘assessment’, for a period of 20/30 years.
 The indenture also provided for applying and obtaining ‘grant or title deed’ by the purchaser (from the Government).
 From this deed it can be seen that it conferred only lesser right than lease/grant.
-(Copy of this deed is produced in various civil cases filed by the State of Kerala, in Sub Court, Kattappana, in 2024.)

 In Harska Trust v.
 State of Kerala, ILR 1960 Ker 345, it is pointed out as under –